harfangeek/MeshEditor/README.md

 ## Building

 The project can be built using the provided Visual Studio project on Windows, or using the provided Makefile on both Linux and Windows (see below).
 The executable is generated in the project root folder.
 Shaders files needed by the executable at runtime are automatically copied in the project root folder from the sources folder.
 This project needs a compiler supporting C++17 features.
-The project has been test with:
+The project has been tested with:
-- MSVC >= v141
+- MSVC >= v142
-- GCC >= 6.3
+- GCC >= 8.3
-- Clang >= 6.0
+- Clang >= 7.0

-The project binary is generated in the MeshEditor project folder and must be executed from there.
+The project binary is generated in the root folder and must be executed from there.
 To export the program, copy the executable and the "resources" folder.

 ### Visual Studio (Windows)

 Open the project, chose your configuration (debug/release, x86/x64), build the solution.
 Project dependencies are configured to be automatically built before building the program.
-The project has been created with Visual Studio Community 2017.
+The project has been created with Visual Studio Community 2019.

 ### Makefile (Linux and Windows)

 Go to the project root and execute `make`.
 The Makefile has been tested on:
-- Windows 7 64bits using Mingw-w64.
+- Windows 10 64bits using Mingw-w64.
 The Makefile can be executed from a standard Windows CMD and from Git Bash.
-- Debian 9 64bits using gcc/g++ and clang/clang++
+- Debian 10 64bits and 32bits using gcc/g++ and clang/clang++

 Some options are tweakable.
 Two examples:
 - 32 bits binary with debug info with clang/clang++: `make CC=clang CXX=clang++ MODE=debug ARCH=x86`
 - 64 bits binary with optimization with gcc/g++: `make CC=gcc CXX=g++ MODE=release ARCH=x64`

-The second one is the default when simply invoking `make`.
+The architecture is automatically chosen if not given.
+By default gcc/g++ is in release mode.
 Add the "-jX" option to speed up the build, with X beeing the number of parallel jobs.

 The project Makefile automatically list all .cpp files so it is not needed to edit it when adding new files.